-More than one third of adults in the United States are affected by varicose veins at some point in their lives,1 and in most cases, the cause is genetic.
-Varicose veins can be harmless, but swollen, bulging and twisted veins should not be discounted as a simple cosmetic concern or an inevitable sign of aging.
+More than one-third of adults in the United States are affected by varicose veins at some point in their lives,1 and in most cases, the cause is genetic.
+Varicose veins can be harmless, but swollen, twisted and bulging veins in the legs should not be discounted as a simple cosmetic concern or an inevitable sign of aging.
 Untreated varicose veins can lead to serious medical issues.

 A vein’s purpose is to work against gravity and send blood from the legs back up to the heart.
 Venous reflux disease, also known as chronic venous insufficiency, occurs when blood flows in the wrong direction because the one-way valves in the veins fail.
 The ineffective valves cause blood to pool in the extremities and can cause symptoms such as pain, itching, swelling, cramping or skin discoloration.